 Countable income includes income from most sources as well as from any eligible dependents.
 It generally includes earnings, disability and retirement payments, interest and dividend payments from annuities, and net income from farming or a business.
 Some expenses, such as unreimbursed medical expenses, may reduce your countable income.

 Net worth is the sum of a claimant’s or beneficiary’s assets and annual income.
 You should report all of your net worth.
-VA will determine whether your assets are of a sufficiently large amount that you could live off of them for a reasonable period of time.
+For purposes of entitlement to Survivors Pension, the net worth limit effective December 1, 2018 is $127,061.

 If, for example, the annual income limit on December 1, 2005, for a spouse without a dependent, as set by Congress, is $7,094 and your income is $6,000, your VA Survivors Pension will be $1,094 ($7,094 - $6,000 = $1,094) paid in monthly installments.